DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 \section installation_b2sserverconfig B2S.Server Configuration

+In order to activate the DirectOutput framwork you need to check the _Active Plugins_ checkbox in the B2S Server settings window.
+If you plan to use DOF for tables not having a directB2S backglass file (e.g. a legacy Rosve style B2S table), make sure the "Error message without backglass" checkbox is unchecked.
+To open the settings window, you need to move the mouse pointer to the backglass (press T to toggle the visibility of the mousepointer) and press S.

+\image html B2SServer_Settings_ActivatePlugins.png Activate Plugins checkbox

-To enable the plugin support in the B2S.Server (DirectOutput is a B2S.Server plugin) you need to add the ArePluginsOn option to your B2STableSettings.xml file (In the Table directory).
+Alternative you can also edit the B2STableSettings.xml file in the table directory.
+You will need to add the ArePluginsOn option to the file.
 The result should resemble to following example:
 ~~~~~~~~~~~~~~~{.xml}
 <B2STableSettings>
   ....